Jennifer Zhang

 Jennifer Zhang (張羽琪) is a Chinese-American woodwind musician.
 Crowned as the 2015 Miss Friendship Ambassador of Chicago, she was granted the honor of representing Chicago in the 2015 Miss Chinese International Pageant in Hong Kong.
 In 2017, she won the Miss China International crown in Beijing.
 In 2023 and 2024, she was recognized by Forbes as one of the 100 most influential in China.
-She was invited to represent Chinese Crisis Responder for the 2024 Lunar New Year parade in Chicago and was featured on CBS and WGN.

 Education

 Zhang graduated from the Northwestern University.
 She also attended the Berklee School of Music summer song-writing workshop and pursued non-degree studies from the Central Conservatory of Music in China.

 Talent

 Zhang plays a variety of Chinese woodwind instruments such as the Chinese Transverse Bamboo Flute (Dizi), the Chinese Vertical Bamboo Flute (Xiao), the Chinese Bottle Gourd Silk (Hulusi), the Chinese Reed Flute (Bawu), as well as the Chinese Zither (Guzheng) and the piano.

 Career

 Zhang is founder and president of Chicago-based Jeneration Capital investment firm.
 She was invited to New York for the Bloomberg Global Business Forum.

 In 2023, Zhang becomes the brand ambassador for Louis Klein.
 She was invited to walk on the runway on 2013 New York Fashion Week and 2023 Paris Fashion Week.
 She was also featured on a Manhattan billboard for her work.
+She was invited to represent Chinese Crisis Responder for the 2024 Lunar New Year parade in Chicago and was featured on CBS and WGN.
+In 2026, she performed along side Shin lim at the 43rd Annual Lunar New Year Celebration at McCormick Place hosted by Asian American Coalition of Chicago.